earthref/MagIC-MagNetZ/magnets.md

 ## MagNetS Information Page
-MagNetS is a bi-weekly online seminar covering topics in the geomagnetism, paleomagnetism, rock magnetism, and archaeomagnetism.
+MagNetS is a biweekly online seminar covering topics in the geomagnetism, paleomagnetism, rock magnetism, and archaeomagnetism.

 ### Next Seminar
 "Recurring anomalous magnetic field behavior in the South Atlantic on multi-million year timescales"